 Service mode in Azure SignalR Service

 Service mode is an important concept in Azure SignalR Service.
 SignalR Service currently supports three service modes: Default, Serverless, and Classic.
-Your SignalR Service resource will behave differently in each mode.
-In this article, you'll learn how to choose the right service mode based on your scenario.
+Your SignalR Service resource behaves differently in each mode.
+In this article, you learn how to choose the right service mode based on your scenario.

 Setting the service mode